Who is the AIMhi app for?

 - Identify friends and family who help keep them strong and healthy

-- Identify a behavioural goal to work on
+- Identify a goal for change to work on

 - Develop a plan for achieving their goal by breaking it down into manageable steps.

 Our research found:

 The original AIMhi Stay Strong Care Planning tools translated easily into electronic format, providing an engaging approach to addressing mental health, wellbeing and substance misuse issues for Indigenous clients.
 The electronic format is interactive and may help to overcome some of the barriers associated with a paper format in the context of low literacy and a history of institutionalisation.
 The developed intervention will assist services to deliver cost-effective, evidence-based holistic treatment.

 - Queensland University of Technology.